morgango/dttm/README.md

 Much of DTTM is designed to which is to have a single function with parameters to specify how work should be done.
 For example, there is one function called date_diff that has a parameter (datepart) that is used to tell what units should be returned.
 This is much easier fo end users to remember and use than something like one function per unit (date_diff_seconds, date_diff_minutes, date_diff_hours, etc.).

-All of the functions are written in python, and [documentation is here](http://htmlpreview.github.com/?https://github.com/morgango/dttm/blob/master/dttm.html).
+All of the functions are written in Python, and [DTTM documentation is here](http://htmlpreview.github.com/?https://github.com/morgango/dttm/blob/master/dttm.html).
+Note that there is some code there to make Pig and Jython bindings available, so there may need to be some work done to use it in straight Python.

 In actual operation, the functions that get used the most are: